Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 On 14 October 2015, the Minister for Planning and Local Government, Peter Gutwein MP, announced the establishment of a Board of Inquiry under section 215(1)(b) of the Local Government Act 1993 (the Act) to investigate the Glenorchy City Council.

-The Minister has established the Board of Inquiry because he was satisfied that:
+The Minister established the Board of Inquiry because he was satisfied that:

-(b) such divisions and poor relationships adversely impact on governance arrangements and are not conducive to good decision making;
+(b) such divisions and poor relationships adversely impacted on governance arrangements and were not conducive to good decision making; and

-(c) all efforts to overcome the divisions within the Council have failed; and
+(c) all efforts to overcome the divisions within the Council had failed.

 The function of a Board of Inquiry is to conduct an inquiry into any matter referred to it by the Minister responsible for local government and to make recommendations to the Minister as a result of its inquiry.
 A Board of Inquiry is to conduct an inquiry with as little formality and technicality as a proper consideration of the matter before it permits and must observe the rules of natural justice.